ignaciojonas/sticker-donkey/README.md

 # Sticker Donkey 🫏
-Welcome to the Sticker Donkey repo, this app a POC to test some technologies.
+Welcome to the Sticker Donkey repo, this app is a POC to test some technologies.

 # Technologies
 ## Backend